PixMusicaX/Pixelify/README.md

 - Windows Subsystem Android

 ### Pixelify Sub Modules <br>
-Is Pixelify not working correctly or too big for your phone, Pixelify provide some sub module for standalone features
+If Pixelify is not working correctly or too big for your phone, Pixelify has provided some sub module for standalone features.
 - Call Screening
 - Now Playing (Android System Inteligence required)
 - Google Hotword